Frodo-Web/eBPF/Knowledges/Memory.md

 kmem_cache_node      448    448     64   64    1 : tunables    0    0    0 : slabdata      7      7      0
 kmem_cache           368    368    256   16    1 : tunables    0    0    0 : slabdata     23     23      0
 ```

+## Contiguous Memory Allocator (CMA)
+The Contiguous Memory Allocator (CMA) is a memory management mechanism in the Linux kernel designed to allocate contiguous blocks of physical memory for devices that require large, physically contiguous memory regions.

+Key Features of CMA:

+Purpose:

+- Some hardware devices (e.g., GPUs, DMA controllers, video codecs) require physically contiguous memory for efficient operation.

+- Traditional memory allocation (e.g., kmalloc) may fail for large contiguous blocks due to memory fragmentation.

+How CMA Works:

+- Reserved at Boot Time: CMA reserves a portion of memory during kernel initialization.

+Dynamic Allocation & Release:

+- When not in use by devices, the CMA memory is available for general use (e.g., movable pages for the buddy allocator).

+- When a device driver requests contiguous memory, CMA reclaims the memory (possibly migrating movable pages).

+Advantages:

+- Reduces memory waste by allowing CMA regions to be used for non-contiguous allocations when not needed.

+- Avoids the need for dedicated pre-allocated memory pools.

+Configuration:

+- CMA size and placement are set via kernel command-line parameters (e.g., cma=64M@0x38000000).

+- Can also be configured via Device Tree (for ARM-based systems).

+Usage in Drivers:

+- Drivers use the dma_alloc_contiguous() or CMA-specific APIs to request contiguous memory.

+Example Use Cases:

+- Video processing (e.g., cameras, display buffers).

+- DMA operations for high-speed peripherals.

+- GPU framebuffer allocations.

+Comparison with Other Methods:

+- vs. kmalloc: kmalloc is limited in size (typically a few MBs) and may fail under fragmentation.

+- vs. vmalloc: vmalloc provides virtually contiguous (not physically contiguous) memory, unsuitable for DMA.

+- vs. Reserved Memory Pools: CMA is more flexible since it allows shared usage when not needed by devices.

+CMA improves memory utilization while meeting the needs of hardware requiring contiguous memory.
 ## Node-exporter
 ```
 # HELP node_memory_Active_anon_bytes Memory information field Active_anon_bytes.